Preparing your content for uploading

 Finding your content

 Your knowledge exists in many places.
-Here's where to look:
+Here are some places to look:

 Selecting your best content